snblaise/E-Commerce-MVP-Deployment/README.md

 # E-COMMERCE MVP DEPLOYMENT

-** Project Description**
+**Project Description**

-In another project based in a real-world scenario, I worked as Cloud Engineer using DevOps, where I created and implemented an e-Commerce MVP (Minimum Viable Product) on AWS in less than 2 hours and in an automated way using Terraform and Ansible (Infrastructure as Code – IaC).
+In another project based on a real-world scenario, I worked as a Cloud Engineer using DevOps, where I created and implemented an e-Commerce MVP (Minimum Viable Product) on AWS in less than 2 hours and in an automated way using Terraform and Ansible (Infrastructure as Code – IaC).

 **SYSTEM DESIGN**
 ![Alt text](<Images/e-commerce achitecture.png>)